 Pasture and Trail Pickup: Sticks and rocks seem to sprout overnight in our pastures and on our trails.
 Stepping on either can cause a volunteer to twist an ankle or a horse to get a bruised foot.
 Please come on out, bring your kids, and pick up our sticks and rocks.

 Therapy Animal Care: Our therapy horses and cats need to be fed and cared for twice a day.
-We'd love to add you to our care schedule.
+We'd love to add you to their care schedule.
 This is a great way for horse and animal lovers to get their fix!
 (Must attend our horse handling training as well as our feeder training.)

 Horse Training / Conditioning: We keep our therapy horses mentally and physically strong and that takes continual training and conditioning.
 We currently seek volunteers who are interested in working with horses on the ground doing such things as desensitizing, ground driving, longeing and round penning, and advanced leading.
 We also need volunteer riders to condition horses, and also serve as pretend participants in mock (training) lessons.
-Each of our horses does have a height/weight limit, and our horse training/conditioning volunteers must be able to follow a prescribed training program for their assigned horse.
+Each of our horses has a height/weight limit, and our horse training/conditioning volunteers must be able to follow a prescribed training program for their assigned horse.
 (Must previously have attended one of our horse handling trainings, a feeder training, and a leader and sidewalker training, as well round-penning and ground driving training, and have participated in a riding assessment with one of our PATH instructors.)

 Lesson Assistant/ Participant Support: These volunteers work directly with our lesson participants in mounted and unmounted activities.
 Some lessons are in our garden or other areas of our farm, and some involve horses.
 Working with our participants can be the most rewarding thing you will do here at our learning center!
 (Must have attended our horse handling training, and leader and sidewalker training, or our non-equine general lesson assistant training.)